How to Access Property Records in Kansas

 Voluntary Liens

 Voluntary liens are just that, voluntary.
 You choose to allow a lender to put a lien on the property in return for lending you money.
 The lien will remain on the property until the loan is paid off.
-If you fail to honor the terms of the loan, the bank can foreclose and take the home.
+If you fail to honor the loan terms, the bank can foreclose and take the home.

-Mortgage liens are very common and not necessarily a bad thing.
+Mortgage Liens - Mortgage liens are very common and not necessarily a bad thing.
 Anyone who takes out a mortgage or second mortgage will have a mortgage lien.
 Lenders impose these in return for lending money.
-If the borrower fails to pay back the loan, they will foreclose and sell the house to get their money back.
+If the borrower fails to repay the loan, they will foreclose and sell the house to get their money back.

 Mortgage documents may differ in structure, but they have similar content, such as: